Kawaki: Appearances

 When Kara's member Delta attacks the village to take Kawaki back, Naruto comes to his defense and saves him.
 Now growing to care for his guardian, Kawaki requests the Hokage train him to become a ninja.
-When Kara's leader Jigen, having tracked Kawaki, attacks the village and kidnaps Naruto, Kawaki joins Boruto, and his allies, Sarada Uchiha and Mitsuki, to reclaim him.
-They face the Kara member Boro, and Boruto's Karma mark causes him to be possessed by Momoshiki Otsutsuki, who mocks and brutally kills Boro.
-The team manages to rescue the Hokage and return to Konohagakure, and Kawaki later learns from Amado of Jigen's true nature and relationship with the Otsutsuki clan.

-After Jigen is outsmarted and incinerated by Koji Kashin, Isshiki Ōtsutsuki (forced to reincarnate in Jigen's charred corpse) attacks Konoha to brand Kawaki with a new Karma and take Boruto as a sacrifice to the God Tree, since Boruto's Karma has reached a high decompression level.
+When Kara's leader Jigen, having tracked Kawaki, attacks the village and kidnaps Naruto, Kawaki joins Boruto and his allies Sarada Uchiha and Mitsuki to rescue the Hokage.
+They face the Kara member Boro, and Boruto's Karma mark causes him to be possessed by Momoshiki Ōtsutsuki, who mocks and brutally kills Boro.
+The team manages to rescue Naruto and return to Konohagakure, and Kawaki later learns from Amado of Jigen's true nature and relationship with the Ōtsutsuki clan.
+After Jigen is outsmarted and incinerated by Koji Kashin, Isshiki Ōtsutsuki (who was forced to reincarnate in Jigen's charred corpse) attacks Konoha to brand Kawaki with a new Karma and take Boruto as a sacrifice to the God Tree, since Boruto's Karma has reached a high decompression level.

 Through the combined effort of Naruto, Sasuke and Kawaki, Isshiki is finally defeated.
 Shortly afterwards, a Momoshiki-possessed Boruto attacks Sasuke off-guard, stabbing his left eye and destroying his Rinnegan.
 Kawaki and a barely-conscious Sasuke manage to fend off Momoshiki until Boruto recovers his consciousness.

 Reception

-Initial reception to Kawaki's introduction was mixed.
+Kawaki was first introduced to mixed reception.
 Allega Frank of Polygon noticed that at the start of both the manga and anime, Kawaki's debut in the flashforward caused fans to revolt over his possible future actions against the previous protagonist, Naruto Uzumaki.
 Finding multiple issues in the manga's premiere, Chris Beveridge of The Fandom Post gave little attention to the flashforward.

-Critical opinion shifted after his proper introduction in the series.
-Reacting to his introduction, Melina Dargis of The Fandom Post found Kawaki's rivalry with Boruto similar to their predecessors (Naruto and Sasuke)'s own, but noticed their differences in personality and potential for a friendlier relationship, and thus looked forward to their future development.
-Leroy Douresseaux expected Kawaki will have a major impact in Boruto's life in regards to his way of fighting.
-Manga News found that while Kawaki's introduction might come across as forced, his relationship might also parallel Naruto's and Sasuke's but it would be hard to reach that level.
-IGN praised Kawaki's fight in the anime against Garo.
+Critical opinion shifted after his introduction to the series' narrative proper.
+Melina Dargis of The Fandom Post found Kawaki's rivalry with Boruto similar to their predecessors Naruto and Sasuke, but noticed their differences in personality and potential for a friendlier relationship, and thus looked forward to their future development.
+Leroy Douresseaux anticipated that Kawaki will have a major impact in Boruto's life in regards to his way of fighting, and praised this development.
+Manga News found that while Kawaki's introduction might come across as forced, his relationship with Boruto's might have the potential to parallel that of Naruto and Sasuke's, although it would be hard to reach that level.
+IGN praised Kawaki's fight against Garo in the anime.